 Being invited by a medical school to interview is a huge accomplishment—it means the school is interested in getting to know you and learn more about your qualifications.
-So after you’ve scheduled a date, made your travel arrangements, and picked out the perfect outfit, how do you stay calm and make a positive impression?
+So after you’ve scheduled a date, made your travel arrangements or tested your video interview technology, and picked out the perfect outfit, how do you stay calm and make a positive impression?
 We asked five current medical students to share their best advice for having a successful interview.

 “I was overflowing with nervous energy by the time I reached my first interview for medical school.
 After all that work and preparation, everything seemed to come down to this big moment.
 My secret to success was converting that nervous energy into excitement and enthusiasm.
 I treated each interview day as an opportunity to have fun.
 This meant not only engaging with the interviewers, but with the other applicants, the medical student tour guides, and every faculty member I met.

 “I tried my best to be bubbly, warm, and interested.
 This allowed me to feel confident and stand out, but also distracted me from my nerves.
 The conversations I had before going into my interviews also served as a kind of ‘warm-up’ to the real thing.
 I even made some friends at the interview who are now my classmates!”

 - Luke P. Burns, University of California, San Diego School of Medicine

 “Make an active effort to be calm on your interview day.
 Having been in your shoes, it’s entirely normal to be very nervous.
 However, take a few deep breaths, and remember that you are going to participate in a conversation.
 Whether you have one-on-one interviews, panel interviews, or MMIs, the interviewers are most interested in learning about who you are and how you think.

 “Your ability to process and authentically respond to questions will improve dramatically if you don’t allow anxiety or fear to overpower you.
 Listen to the question, think about it, take a breath, and respond as best you can.”